Ematerasu/Akame-ChessAI/README.md

-# Akame-ChessEngine
+# Akame-ChessAI
-Simple chess engine that I use as a learning experience in the AI world
+Simple chess AI that I use as a learning experience in the AI world

 ## Tools used
 I use python chess module to simulate game of chess.